TagLin3/workout-app-backend/README.md

 #### drop sets

 Each drop set is saved as an individual set.
-Drop sets have the additional property of drop set number.
-Each drop set that is performed in a row have the same number but different drop set numbers.
-Drop set numbers also count up from 1.
+Drop sets have the additional field "dropSetNumber".
+Each drop set that is performed in a row has the same number but a different drop set number.
+Like regular set numbers, drop set numbers also count up from 1.

 ## routes